jbcdfm/ControlAugment/README.md

 ## Overview

 Data augmentation is a key regularization technique in deep learning, yet most approaches rely on fixed or predefined policies.
-Ctrl-A introduces a closed-loop control mechanism that adjusts augmentation parameters online based on training feedback.
+Ctrl-A introduces a closed-loop control mechanism that adjusts augmentation parameters online based on training feedback (see Figure 1).

 Key ideas:
 - The relative operation response (ROR) is used to determine relevant augmentation strength for each individual operation.